vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/DEFENSE-GUIDE.md

 ##### VMware Tools Guest Operations

 VMware Tools enables guest operations (file transfers, process execution, registry access) from vCenter without network connectivity to the VM.
 These operations require authentication to the guest OS.
-However, if attackers have already extracted credentials via VM cloning, guest operations become another attack vector that network-level controls cannot block.
+However, if attackers have already extracted credentials via VM cloning, guest operations become another attack vector that network-level controls do not address.

 This reinforces the importance of:
 - **Separate identity infrastructure** for vSphere (prevents using same credentials)